 When one thinks of Star Trek, images of interesting aliens, cool ships and Captain Kirk randomly losing his shirt come to mind.
 Well, maybe not so much the last one.

 But one of the most memorable aspects of the more than 50 year-old sci fi franchise is the opening themes.
-So today we are going to rank all seven themes of the television series (no films) including newest kid on the block Star Trek: Picard.
-Yes, I know Picard is old in the series.
-What are you, the metaphor police?
+So today we are going to rank all seven themes of the television series (no films) including newest kid on the block Star Trek: Strange New Worlds.
 Anywho, time for your ears to get beamed up!

 #9 Star Trek: Enterprise (written by Diane Warren and performed by Russel Watson)